 From bath time to running through sprinklers, ostensibly cute naked baby pictures have landed a surprising number of parents in legal "hot water" (sorry).

 While busting parents for naked baby photos is a relatively new phenomenon with sweeping legal gray areas, there are a few situations in particular that seem to have a magnetic pull on law enforcement.
+But whether or not it's legal to take naked baby pictures, or post them online, isn't an easy to answer legal question (no surprise there).

 Here are a few questions to ask yourself before you post a photo or video of your baby's bum online: